 UCLA Health's designation as an LGBTQ Healthcare Equality Leader will be included in the foundation's annual Healthcare Equality Index, which is scheduled for a July release.
 Hospitals are recognized for policies and practices that reflect equal and inclusive treatment of LGBTQ patients, families and employees.

-Ronald Reagan UCLA Medical Center, UCLA Mattel Children's Hospital, Resnick Neuropsychiatric Hospital at UCLA, and UCLA Medical Center, Santa Monica, all received a score of 100 to earn the foundation's top designation.
+Ronald Reagan UCLA Medical Center, UCLA Mattel Children's Hospital, Resnick Neuropsychiatric Hospital at UCLA, and UCLA Health - Santa Monica Medical Center, all received a score of 100 to earn the foundation's top designation.

 Criteria included LGBTQ patient-centered care, patient services and support, community and patient engagement and employee benefits and policies.
 Other measures included non-discrimination policies for patients and employees, equal visitation policies for same-sex partners and staff training.